seekrcentral/seekr2/README.md

 will cause the most recent version of CUDA Tools to be installed in the Conda environment, which could cause version conflicts and errors.
-If you already have CUDA installed, consider installing OpenMM from source, instructions for which can be found in the DOCUMENTATION FILE TO ADD HERE.
+If you already have CUDA installed, consider installing OpenMM from source, instructions for which can be found at https://seekr2.readthedocs.io/en/latest.

 ```
 conda install -c conda-forge openmm
 conda install swig
 ```

+Now that OpenMM is installed, we will install the SEEKR2 OpenMM Plugin.
 In the directory of your choice, execute the following commands:

 ```
 git clone https://github.com/seekrcentral/seekr2_openmm_plugin.git